eerotal/depswarm/README.md

     └── stack-2.yml
 ```

 Here the name of the stack is `custom-stack`.
-This also the name of the stack.
+The name of the stack directory
-*depswarm* expects that all stack directories are located in a common root
+defines the name of the stack. *depswarm* expects that all stack directories are
-directory.
+located in a common root directory.
 This is required for dependencies to work.

 The example stack directory contains two *docker-compose* stack files in
 `stack.d`: `stack-1.yml` and `stack-2.yml`.
 Ordinarily you might just pass